Things to Do in Glasgow with Kids: 2-Day Itinerary

 Riverside Museum

-The Glasgow Museum of Transport is one of the best things to do in Glasgow with kids.
-This fun Glasgow museum is located within the Riverside Museum complex, which was named Europe’s Museum of the Year in 2013.
+The Riverside Museum (formerly known as the Glasgow Museum of Transport) is one of the best things to do in Glasgow with kids.
+This fun Glasgow museum was named Europe’s Museum of the Year in 2013.

 The Riverside Museum is a great kids activity in Glasgow.
 It’s jam-packed with fun and interactive transportation themed displays which kids will love.
-We included the Riverfront Museum in our Best Things to do in Scotland with Kids.
+We liked our visit so much, we included the Riverside Museum in our Best Things to do in Scotland with Kids.

-Immediately upon entering the Museum of Transport, our kids bolted and ran straight inside an old Glasgow street car.
-Their excitement didn’t end s they spent the rest of their visit running excitedly from one exhibit to another.
+Immediately upon entering the Riverside Museum, our kids bolted and ran straight inside an old Glasgow street car.
+Their excitement didn’t end as they spent the rest of their visit running excitedly from one exhibit to another.

-The Glasgow Museum of Transport has it all for transportation buffs; massive locomotive engines, boats, planes, fire engines and much more.
+The Riverside Museum has it all for transportation buffs; massive locomotive engines, boats, planes, fire engines and much more.

 Kids will enjoy playing imagination games as they explore many of the interactive exhibits.
 This fun Glasgow museum has so many great things to do with kids, including an interactive fire truck, a working fire truck ladder, a steam train engine, etc.